 Aspiring aerospace engineers must complete an engineering qualification, majoring in aerospace or aeronautical engineering, with an honour's year (4th year).

-The aerospace engineer course helps build a strong base in programming, problem-solving skills, deductive reasoning, reading and writing for risk assessments, and the technical design skills to complete practical design objectives.
+The aerospace engineer course helps build a strong base in programming, problem-solving, reasoning, reading and writing for risk assessments, and the technical design skills to complete practical design objectives.

-High school graduates can attend this course in top universities such as RMIT, UNSW, and the University in Melbourne.
+High school graduates can attend this course at top universities such as RMIT, UNSW, and the University of Melbourne.